bitesize-hacks/bitesize-hacks/README.md

 (![image](https://user-images.githubusercontent.com/121853732/210319725-519832a6-3d40-41fc-a951-73dc7e58f253.png))

-### Hi there!👋
+### Welcome fellow Devs!👋

-Dakota is here!
-I am a Front-End Developer & Technical Writer & Instructor.
+This account is to keep the repos of the youTube channel => Bite-Size : Front-End

-- 👀  I enjoy creating things from scratch and helping people.
+- 👀  Let's create things from scratch, learn and have fun...
-- 💞️  I’d be pleased to collaborate on any kinds of Front-End Development & Technical Writing projects.
+- 💞️  Colloborations on any kinds of Front-End Development & Technical Writing projects are all welcome.

 <hr>